istio/istio.io/content/en/docs/setup/additional-setup/sidecar-injection/index.md

 This can be overridden by the `inject.istio.io/templates` annotation.
 For example, to apply the default template and our customization, you can set `inject.istio.io/templates=sidecar,custom`.

-In addition to the `sidecar`, a `gateway` template is provided by default to allow injection of Gateway deployments.
+In addition to the `sidecar`, a `gateway` template is provided by default to support proxy injection into Gateway deployments.